anishgaur/RHCSA-Notes-2024/RHCSA - Commands.md

 ## File and Directory Commands
-The following in a list of CLI commands that you must be familiar with for the RHCSA 9 examination.
+The following is a list of CLI commands that you must be familiar with for the RHCSA 9 examination.
 These commands were based on the video and textual course from Sander Van Vugt.

 ## Find Command